AdobeDocs/experience-manager-64.nl-NL/help/sites-developing/widgets.md

 De component Overzicht van de Boom:

-* Wordt gedefinieerd bij:
+* Is defined at:

    `/apps/extjstraining/components/treeoverview`

-* In het dialoogvenster kunt u de grootte van het venster instellen en het venster koppelen/ontkoppelen (zie de details hieronder).
+* Its dialog enables to set the size of the window and to dock/undock the window (see details below).

 The component jsp:

-* Haalt de breedte, hoogte en gedokte eigenschappen op van de repository.
+* Retrieves the width, heigth and docked properties from the repository.
-* Geeft enige tekst weer over de gegevensindeling van het boomoverzicht.
+* Displays some text about the tree overview data format.
-* Hiermee sluit u de vensterlogica in de jsp van de component tussen javascript-tags in.
+* Embeds the window logic in the component jsp between javascript tags.
-* Wordt gedefinieerd bij:
+* Is defined at:

    `apps/extjstraining/components/treeoverview/content.jsp`

 De javascript-code die is ingesloten in de jsp van de component:

-* Definieert een `tree` object door te proberen een structuurvenster van de pagina op te halen.
+* Defines a `tree` object by trying to retrieve a tree window from the page.

 * Als het venster met de boomstructuur niet bestaat, wordt `treePanel` ([CQ.Ext.tree.TreePanel](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/widgets-api/index.html?class=CQ.Ext.tree.TreePanel)) gemaakt: